 - Addresses the need for walkers or wheelchairs for kids unable to walk without aid

 - Promotes growth and cultivation of cognitive, sensory, and motor skills

 For Early Intervention in the years up to 3 years old, there will be an evaluation done at the end of the program.
 With the results of the evaluation, a doctor or the EIP team chosen will advise parents on where to receive more support and developmental training, or they may recommend a special education preschool that caters to the developmental needs of your child more than a normal preschool would.
 Early childhood educators also provide developmentally appropriate learning environments and activities to promote cognitive and social skills in children.

 According to research, Early Intervention has shown to improve a child’s overall development.
 Children who receive support at key developmental stages are more likely to gain essential social skills, respond better with empathy and are more ready to face the rigors and challenges that come with growing up in a competitive society such as Singapore.

 Essentially, early detection can provide a special needs child with the potential for a better life through therapy.
-Parents of these children learn form an early age how to care for their child’s welfare whether mentally or physically as the child grows and receives help from specialists.
+Parents of these children learn from an early age how to care for their child’s welfare whether mentally or physically as the child grows and receives help from specialists.

 Diagnosing children with developmental delays also benefits relationships, as parents are then in a better position to understand their child and can anticipate their needs, respond and plan accordingly for their child and family.
 Taking care of kids with special needs can put a strain on the family but with early preparation and intervention, parents can prepare themselves for the road ahead mentally, emotionally and financially.